omar-hesham/go-xenio/README.md

 As an alternative to passing the numerous flags to the `geth` binary, you can also pass a configuration file via:

 ```
-$ geth --config /path/to/your_config.toml
+$ xenio-cli --config /path/to/your_config.toml
 ```

 To get an idea how the file should look like you can use the `dumpconfig` subcommand to export your existing configuration:

 ```
-$ geth --your-favourite-flags dumpconfig
+$ xenio-cli --your-favourite-flags dumpconfig
 ```

 *Note: This works only with geth v1.6.0 and above.*

 #### Docker quick start

-One of the quickest ways to get Ethereum up and running on your machine is by using Docker:
+One of the quickest ways to get Xenio up and running on your machine is by using Docker:

 ```
-docker run -d --name ethereum-node -v /Users/alice/ethereum:/root \
+docker run -d --name xenio-node -v /Users/alice/xenio:/root \
            -p 8545:8545 -p 30303:30303 \
-           ethereum/client-go --fast --cache=512
+           xenioplatform/client-go --fast --cache=512
 ```

 This will start geth in fast sync mode with a DB memory allowance of 512MB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.
 There is also an `alpine` tag available for a slim version of the image.

-### Programatically interfacing Geth nodes
+### Programatically interfacing Xenio nodes

-As a developer, sooner rather than later you'll want to start interacting with Geth and the Ethereum network via your own programs and not manually through the console.
-To aid this, Geth has built in support for a JSON-RPC based APIs ([standard APIs](github.com/xenioplatform/wiki/wiki/JSON-RPC) and [Geth specific APIs](github.com/xenioplatform/go-xenio/wiki/Management-APIs)).
+As a developer, sooner rather than later you'll want to start interacting with xenio-cli and the Xenio network via your own programs and not manually through the console.
+To aid this, xenio-cli has built in support for a JSON-RPC based APIs ([standard APIs](github.com/xenioplatform/wiki/wiki/JSON-RPC) and [Geth specific APIs](github.com/xenioplatform/go-xenio/wiki/Management-APIs)).
 These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).

-The IPC interface is enabled by default and exposes all the APIs supported by Geth, whereas the HTTP and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
+The IPC interface is enabled by default and exposes all the APIs supported by xenio-cli, whereas the HTTP and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
 These can be turned on/off and configured as you'd expect.